 The workweek in Kuwait is Sunday to Thursday, with the weekend falling on Friday and Saturday.
 Business hours are usually between 8.30am and 6pm, with an extended lunch break.
 Business hours are reduced during the holy month of Ramadan, so expats should not expect to conduct important business during this time.
 Fridays are considered a day of rest and business meetings should not be arranged on Fridays.

-Business dress is conservative.
-Men should wear suits.
+Business dress is conservative and men should wear suits.
 While women are not expected to wear an abaya or hijab, they should cover up as much as possible and avoid wearing close-fitting or revealing clothing.

 Gifts are not expected in Kuwaiti business circles, but will be appreciated.
 In line with Islamic practices, alcohol and pork products should be avoided.
 Gifts are usually opened in private.

-Although women are given greater freedoms than in some of Kuwait’s neighbours, senior positions in business are still dominated by men.
+Although women are given greater freedoms than in some of Kuwait’s neighbouring countries, senior positions in business are still dominated by men.

 Business culture in Kuwait

 Business culture in Kuwait is essentially Arabic.
 The majority of the local population is Muslim, and Islam dominates most facets of life in Kuwait, including business practices.
-So, we encourage expats to familiarise themselves with and show respect for local customs and business etiquette at all times.
+We encourage expats to familiarise themselves with and show respect for local customs and business etiquette at all times.

 A handshake is common for greetings between men.
-Muslim women will generally not make physical contact with men they do not know; if greeting a woman, rather wait for her to extend her hand first.
+Muslim women will generally not make physical contact with men they do not know, so when greeting a woman, rather wait for her to extend her hand first.
 Titles are important; only use someone’s first name when invited to do so.

 Family is the centre of Kuwaiti society and it’s not unusual to see many members of the same extended family all working within the same organisation.
 In line with this, Kuwaitis like to do business with those they know and trust.
 Networking and taking time to build meaningful relationships with Kuwaiti associates will go a long way to conducting successful business.
 Small talk and getting to know one's associates are expected at the start of a meeting and it would be considered rude to go straight to business.